gauntlt/gauntlt-demo/examples/webgoat/vuln-32/README.md

 This is a Gauntlt test to check if the vulnerability in WebGoat located at Web Services => WSDL Scanning (vuln-32) exists.

-The test will pass if the vulnerability is present, and fail otherwise.
+The test will pass if the vulnerability is not present, and fail otherwise.

 This test assumes the following: